What happens when an enterprise journal is simply too big to move to Office 365?

 An alternative strategy the client wanted to explore was to simply leave the journal archive where it was – i.e. in their Enterprise Vault archive on-premises – and letting it ‘age in place’ over a number of years.

-Although this approach meant there would be nothing to migrate, they quickly realized that there would be some challenges in handling future eDiscovery requests.
+Although this approach meant there would be nothing to migrate, they quickly realised that there would be some challenges in handling future eDiscovery requests.

 - Keeping their old archive fully operational and accessible on-premises would incur high software, hardware and operational costs